yukondude/Twempest/README.rst

                               created if it doesn't exist.  [default: .]
       -@, --replies           Include @replies in the list of retrieved tweets.
       -r, --retweets          Include retweets in the list of retrieved tweets.
+      -s, --since-id TEXT     Retrieve tweets that follow this ID in the timeline.
+                              Required, unless the ID has already been recorded in the config path directory after a previous run of Twempest.
       -V, --version           Show version and exit.
       -h, --help              Show this message and exit.